OhadRubin/pyacp/README.md

 # Use with PyACP
 python -c "
 import asyncio
-from pyacp.sdk.client import PyACPSDKClient, PyACPAgentOptions
+from simple_acp_client.sdk.client import PyACPSDKClient, PyACPAgentOptions

 async def main():
     async with PyACPSDKClient(PyACPAgentOptions()) as client: